 Angular - How to use HttpClientModule?

-Angular 4.3 introduced a new module, HttpClientModule, which is a complete rewrite of the existing HttpModule.
+which is a complete rewrite of the existing HttpModule

 This article will show you how to easily migrate to this new module, and why you should (spoiler: because it’s way better 🦄).

-Here is a short video we made to show you what’s new with this HttpClientModule.
+Here is a short video we made to show you what’s new with this HttpClientModule

 The rest of the article focuses on what you have to do to migrate your apps.
 It assumes an app generated with Angular CLI, but if that’s not your case, you’ll still be able to follow, minus some file names that might differ for you.